krruzic/3ds-cmake/README.md

 #### add_3dsx_target(target APP_TITLE APP_DESCRIPTION APP_AUTHOR [APP_ICON])

-This version will produce the SMDH with tha values passed as arguments.
-Tha APP_ICON is optional and follows the same rule as the other version of `add_3dsx_target`.
+This version will produce the SMDH with the values passed as arguments.
+The APP_ICON is optional and follows the same rule as the other version of `add_3dsx_target`.

 ### add_cia_target(target RSF IMAGE SOUND [APP_TITLE APP_DESCRIPTION APP_AUTHOR [APP_ICON]])